Combatd/Hybrid_Cloud_Foundations/README.md

 On the Storage Runway view for DEMO-AHV, as seen here, we can view runway details either by usage or by storage container.
 On the CPU and memory pages, we can view details either as an overall view or by host.

 Finally, hovering over the any point in the chart will show you projected capacity and runway information for that point in time.
 For example, as we’re seeing here, live usage has gone up from 1.07 TiB to 5 TiB, and Snapshot Usage has increased from 124.06 GiB to 282 GiB.

+### Prism Capacity Planning: Scenarios
+The other major capability of Prism’s Capacity Planning is scenario creation.
+Scenarios allow you to create projections and estimates of resource utilization over a period of time, if you were to add new workloads, or both.

+Creating a Scenario
+Creating a new scenario presents you with a number of different options.
+Here, we’re trying to create a scenario to determine resource utilization in 9 months, if no new workloads are added.
+As you can see, based on current utilization data, Prism projects that we’ll run out of storage well before that time.

+In this case, clicking the Recommend button gives us suggestions for which nodes we could add, how many we should add, and what their configuration should be for us to meet our runway needs.
+This particular feature can be a powerful tool in understand what your current and future capacity needs are, and can empower you to make informed, incremental purchasing decisions.